Imperial News

 What should we really focus on for this year’s World Hepatitis Day?

-Professor Cooke: We can never underestimate the low profile that hepatitis has.
-But I think it's important to celebrate the progress that's been made in a relatively short space of time, particularly in the UK where there’s been tremendous progress on hepatitis C. However, globally, I think there's still a major challenge of disease, and we need to focus on tacking it because we can tackle it.
-We have the resources, and we have the technologies.
-But it does need that coordinated focus to make things happen.
+Professor Cooke: We can never underestimate the relatively low profile that viral hepatitis has in global health.
+But I think it's important to celebrate the progress that's been made in a relatively short space of time, particularly in the UK where there’s been tremendous progress on hepatitis C. However, globally, I think there's still a major challenge of disease, and it needs greater focus.
+We have the tools, and many countries have the resources, but it needs political will and national leadership to make it happen.